Welcome to the

 A Little About the GARAGe

 • research on sustainable and scalable evolutionary methods, resulting in development of the Hierarchical Fair Competition principle.
-A patent for the Quick HFC algorithm is being pursued.

 • automated design, including research on composite material design and multi-objective design of automotive components for crashworthiness, weight savings, and other characteristics (see spinoff company, Red Cedar Technology)